AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 `get_name()` is evaluated only once upon load, no later than upon entering the `SPECIFICATION EDITOR`.
 It will not be re-evaluated on re-entering the `SPECIFICATION EDITOR`, nor upon entering the program editor.

 Returns a single string used as the puzzle's title.
 If the name is longer than 33 characters, it will not display correctly on the program editing screen.

-The name will be forced into upper case before displaying if it isn't already.
+The name is _not_ forced to upper case (as of July 4, 2015); to match TIS-100 style it should be all upper case.

 	function get_name()